abhiashfaq/abhiashfaq/README.md

 - 👋 Hi, I’m @abhiashfaq
-- 👀 I’m interested in traveling
+- 👀 I’m interested in traveling and studying
 - 🌱 I’m currently learning diploma in electronics engineering
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me